 Surgery: It is important that your physician and anesthesiologist know that you are taking this medication before you undergo any surgical procedures requiring general anesthesia.

-Pregnancy: ACE inhibitors such as quinapril have the potential to cause harm or death to a developing fetus if taken by the mother during pregnancy.
-This medication should not be taken used during pregnancy.
+Pregnancy: ACE inhibitors such as quinapril may cause harm or death to a developing baby if taken by the mother during pregnancy.
+This medication should not be used during pregnancy.
 If you become pregnant while taking this medication, stop taking it immediately and contact your doctor.

 Breast-feeding: These medications pass into breast milk.
 If you are a breast-feeding mother and are taking quinapril and hydrochlorothiazide, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.
 Its use by this age group is not recommended.